-Welcome to Penrose Privacy Law
+Welcome to Penrose Privacy and data protection law

-Privacy law and Compliance
+Privacy and Compliance

-Privacy statements, data processing agreements and cookies
+Privacy statements, processing agreements and cookies

-If the data leak is caused by or at the processor, clear agreements regarding timely notification and cooperation are important to be able to comply with the GDPR in the Netherlands.
-In addition, the question of liability for any damages (or consequential damages) may also be relevant.
+Companies and organisations, under certain circumstances, are obliged to report the data breach to the Dutch Data Protection Authority and in some cases also to the data subject(s) whose personal data is involved.
+If the data leak is caused by the processor of the personal data, proper processor agreements regarding timely notification and cooperation are important for the controller to be able to comply with the GDPR obligations.
+In addition, the question of liability for any damages will also be relevant.

-Privacy aspects in mergers and acquisitions
+Personal data in mergers and acquisitions